On this web page I'll go over the process of how to make a waterfall with a rainforest theme.

 Even though aquarium grade silicone is non-toxic when dry, it is incredibly toxic when wet.
 When applying silicone in this waterfall construction you need to wear plastic gloves, a professional gas mask and professional goggles to protect yourself from the fumes.
 Ideally you need to apply the silicone outside so there is plenty of ventilation.

-As a last stage I sprinkled colored sand over certain parts of this terrarium Waterfall.
+As a last stage I sprinkled colored sand over certain parts of this Waterfall.
 This is done in part to counteract the shinyness that the acrylic sealant leaves behind.
-It also gives a pet lizard traction when traversing it's waterfall landscape.

-In your quest for how to make a waterfall for a terrarium -research other web sites that also discuss making a waterfall model as their ideas on waterfall construction might provide something different from which you can learn.
+In your quest for how to make a waterfall -research other web sites that also discuss making a waterfall model as their ideas on waterfall construction might provide something different from which you can learn.